powerseed/MySQL-For-Council-Member-Expenses/README.md

 - Not every ```Councilor``` has one ```Ward```, and not every ```Ward``` has a ```Councilor```.
 <br>

+# Valid queries:
+1. print the names and IDs of all the known wards.
+2. print all the expenses, with associated ward and councilor name.
+3. Print the names of all councilors.
+4. Print total expenses for a specified councilor.
+5. Print total expenses for a specified ward.
+6. Delete a councilor by 'name'.
+7. Delete an Expense by 'id'.
+8. Show the highest single‐time expense for each councilor.

 # How to run:

 Step 1: Clone or download the project.